pszko/FCT-proportionality_bias/README.md

 ## Introduction
 The following scripts have been developed with the purpose of estimating the maximum potential bias in the proportionality assumption of factor content of trade.

-Code submitted in fulfilment of requirements for degree of Master of Science in Business Analytics at HEC Montréal.
+Submitted in fulfilment of requirements for degree of Master of Science in Business Analytics at HEC Montréal.

 ## Requirements